-In order to illustrate the influence of mass concentration of dust particles parameter, D{ρ} and amplitude of wavy surface a on streamlines and isotherms for water particulate suspension, Figs. (8) and (9) are plotted.
+In order to illustrate the influence of mass concentration of dust particles parameter, D{ρ} on streamlines and isotherms for water particulate suspension, Fig. 11 is plotted.
 These quantities help in visualizing and accessing the performance of the flow velocity and temperature fields of dusty fluid moving along the wavy surface.
-For comparison, suspension without particle cloud (pure water) is also presented in Fig. 8.
-As expected that by loading the dust particles, the velocity of dusty fluid reduces significantly as compared to clear fluid (pure water) as shown in Fig. 8(a).While
+For comparison, suspension without particle cloud (pure water) is also presented in Fig. 11.
+As expected that by loading the dust particles, the velocity of dusty fluid reduces significantly as compared to clear fluid (see Fig. 11(a)).
+While on the other hand, isotherms in Fig. 11(b) indicates that presence of dust particles have a notable influence on temperature distribution as isotherms get stronger for dusty water.
+When particles are loaded extensively, (i.e., $D{\rho} = 10.0$), the inter-collisions of particles generates thermal energy in the base fluid, which ultimately increases the overall temperature into the boundary layer region.